parhamhmtt/ParTab/README.md

 inside the terminal.

-or close the Desktop's browser
+or close the localhost browser tab to auto-stop the server.

 ---

 # ⭐ Why LocalShare?